nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Features

-> ❗ Notes about the command format
+> ❗ Notes about the command format:
 > - Words in `UPPER_CASE` are parameters supplied by the user.\
 e.g. in `add IC_NUMBER`, `IC_NUMBER` is a parameter that has to be specified.\
 (sample command: `add S1234567D`)